datoviz/datoviz/README.md

 ## Credits and related projects

-Visky is developed primarily by [Cyrille Rossant](https://cyrille.rossant.net/) at the [International Brain Laboratory](https://www.internationalbrainlab.com/).
+Datoviz is developed primarily by [Cyrille Rossant](https://cyrille.rossant.net/) at the [International Brain Laboratory](https://www.internationalbrainlab.com/).

-Visky borrows heavily ideas and code from other projects.
+Datoviz borrows heavily ideas and code from other projects.

 ### VisPy